Star Wars Episode I: Racer

 Game takes a very long time to start:- This can happen if your game CD is dirty, damaged or the PC is having a hard time reading it.
 Be patient when starting the game!
 On some machines it takes several minutes to load.

 Game freezes on or before the intro:- Be patient when starting the game!
 On some machines it takes several minutes to load.
 If the game locks up before the intro plays, or as the intro is playing, try restarting your PC.
 Make sure that no other applications are running that could overlay graphics onto the game.
 Disable as many other programs as possible (instant messengers, web browsers, e-mail programs etc).
-Add the game to your Windowblinds exclusions and disable/hide Stardock Fences, if installed.
+Add the game to your Windowblinds exclusions and disable/hide Stardock Fences and Stardock Deskscapes if installed.
 Disable any secondary monitors, if present.
+The slow startup problem should be significantly improved with the latest version of the Episode 1 Racer graphics patch.

 No sound card detected:- Sometimes the game will play audio just fine in the introduction, then fail to play any sound whatsoever in the main game.
 Going into the audio settings, the game displays a “No sound card detected” message.
 To solve this problem, you will need to run the game as administrator.